Navigation

 Event Types and Classification

 In IT environments, not all events are equally important.
 Event Management starts by categorizing events into groups such as informational, warning, or exception events.
-Informational events are normal system messages that may not require action.
+Informational events are regular system messages that may not require action.
 Warning events signal that something might go wrong soon, while exception events indicate an error or failure that requires immediate attention.

 This classification lets IT teams prioritize their response and focus on critical issues first.
 By organizing events into clear categories, teams avoid wasting time on low-priority notifications and can instead concentrate on alerts that affect service performance or security.